Radon Gas - the second leading cause of lung cancer in the US.

 Radon testing is NOT required, but the disclosures and warning statement are required to be presented to the buyer PRIOR to signing a purchase agreement.

 The Minnesota Department of Health (MDH) recommends that testing be done by a MDH licensed radon measurement professional.
 Information on radon disclosures in real estate transactions.

 We offer radon tests. (continuous radon monitor for 48 hours).
 Roger Hankey is a National Radon Proficiency Program listed and MDH licensed radon measurement professional NRPP ID 105728RT.
 NRPP consumer checklist for radon testing.
 Not all inspection firms follow the NRPP protocols for quality assurance (annual instrument calibration and performance tests), and not all firms have certified measurement professionals to conduct the tests.
 We recommend you hire only MDH licensed individuals for this important service.
+Roger meets the new license requirements of the Minnesota Department of Health for 2019.

-HOME OWNERS: If you will be selling your home in the next year or so, it would be wise to conduct a LONG TERM test prior to listing your home for sale.
+HOME OWNERS: If you will be selling your home in the next year or so, you can conduct a LONG TERM test prior to listing your home for sale.
 An ideal long term test is done for a full year, to average out the daily and seasonal variations in indoor radon levels.
 These low cost tests, known as Alpha Trac, are available from Hennepin County Health Department and other county health departments and are done on a do it yourself basis.

 Individuals holding a Residential Measurement Provider for Standard and Analytical Services have demonstrated knowledge of U.S. EPA radon measurement protocols for the placement and retrieval of radon measurement devices.
 They have also demonstrated knowledge of the proper interpretation of results obtained in residential settings.
 Furthermore, these individuals possess and analyze radon measurement devices.
 Depending upon the specific device, this may allow for rapid provision of test results.
 The testing professional may also be able to characterize trends in radon concentration and determine unusual conditions arising from such influences as weather changes or occupant tampering of a test.
 To obtain this additional classification, individuals follow strict quality assurance and quality control guidelines and device specific protocols, and calibrate each instrument annually.

 If radon levels are elevated, mitigation options are: